Classic High School Exchange in Japan

 • dates September to January or June, March to July or January

-• length Term, Semester, Academic Year
+• length Trimester, Semester, Academic Year

-• price from 1090000 JPY
+• price from 921000 JPY

 Be an exchange student in Japan

-Your Exchange Program in Japan with Nacel International.
+Your Exchange Program in Japan with Nacel.

 During the high school exchange in Japan, international students will be hosted by a volunteer Japanese host family and will attend classes in a local Japanese high school.
 Japanese teachers will assist students in their integration process, because they are aware that exchange students contribute to the development of the cultural life of their school.
 Education has been and is still an important issue in the Japanese society: Japanese high schools expect exchange students to maintain high academic standards and to participate actively in the school life during their stay in Japan.